WORLD HEALTH ORGANIZATION FOOD AND AGRICULTURE ORGANIZATION

 taking care to avoid ground waters.
 The empty container may be

 decontaminated by rinsing two or three times with water and

-scrubbing the sides.
-An additional rinse should be carried out
+detergent and scrubbing the sides.
+The hands should be protected

-Decontaminated containers should not be used for other purposes.
+during this work.
+Decontaminated containers should not be used

 4.4 EMERGENCY AID

-4.4.1 Early symptoms of poisoning - Early symptoms of poisoning may
+4.4.1 Early symptoms of poisoning - Based on animal studies, these may

 4.4.2 Treatment before person is seen by a physician, if these symptoms